 The CTFs related to charging for the IMS basic capabilities supporting MMTel service, are described in TS 32.260 [20], and reside in the set of IMS Nodes (S-CSCF, MRFC…) reflected in IMS offline architecture.

+MMTel offline only charging architecture for service based interface via Nchf interface are depicted in figure 4.4.1

+This offline only charging architecture of MMTel for service based interface is based on the charging architecture of IMS for service based interface described in TS 32.260 [20], with service CTFs supporting MMTel specific service charging, using the offline only charging service.